 Eventually, you will be ready to start making items from patterns and will likely need to acquire new materials because most existing garments won't have enough continuous areas of fabric available to cut entirely new shapes from.
 However, you don't have to start buying commercial quality fabric yet.
 One often overlooked option is to look for sales on sheet sets in general merchandise stores.
 A king or queen size sheet set can offer a lot of yardage of fabric at a pretty economical price, especially after holidays when seasonal prints need to be cleared out.
 Because this fabric is meant for bedding rather than wearing, you shouldn't rely on it for making garments you want to be durable or crisp-looking, but it works great for practicing and testing the fit of a garment made from a pattern before committing to more expensive materials for the final result.

-Trying out these projects should go a long way in improving your sewing skills while still being able to creatively experiment and have fun in the process without stressing over material costs or perfection.
+Trying out these inexpensive sewing projects should go a long way in improving your sewing skills while still being able to creatively experiment and have fun in the process without stressing over material costs or perfection.
 By the time you have mastered them to your satisfaction, you should feel much more knowledgeable and confident in beginning to work with higher quality supplies so that your continued progress will be more productive and just as enjoyable.